What Is Butylparaben?

 Butylparaben is synthetically made for use in skincare and cosmetic formulations; however, this ingredient does naturally occur in some fruits and vegetables, such as barley, flaxseed, and grapes.

-Butylparaben is an organic compound that naturally occurs in some fruit and vegetable products, such as barley, flax seed, and grapes.
-It is a member of the class of compounds known as parabens.
-Other common parabens include methylparaben, ethylparaben, and propylparaben.
 Parabens are found in plants in the form of p-hydroxybenzoic acid (PHBA), a chemical that breaks down to become parabens in order to protect the plant.
 In fact, the parabens used in cosmetics are identical to those found in nature.
-If parabens are absorbed through the skin, the human body can quickly metabolize them to PHBA and eliminate them.
+Studies have found that if parabens are absorbed through the skin, the human body can quickly metabolize them to PHBA and eliminate them.

 At one time, parabens were the most widely used group of preservatives in cosmetic products.
-Parabens were so popular because of their gentle, non-sensitizing, and highly effective profile in comparison to other preservatives.
-However, the use of parabens is now controversial due to their alleged relation to health concerns, which we will discuss below.
+Parabens were popular because of their gentle, non-sensitizing, and highly effective profile in comparison to other preservatives.
+However, the use of parabens has decreased significantly since the controversy around the alleged relation to health concerns.